 Secondly, I am not in a million years suggesting that eating vegetables and fruits can guarantee that you'll never get cancer.
 Life isn't that simple.
 But I AM saying that eating a healthy plant-based diet has the potential to significantly reduce your changes of falling ill with cancer and to reverse very early stage cancers.
 YUP, I did just write that and I ain't taking it back!

-So when I stumbled on THIS piece of research my eyes lit up and I knew I had to share it with yall! (click on it, it's short and sweet and well worth a read).
+So when I stumbled on some research my eyes lit up and I knew I had to share it with y’all.
 Essentially it outlines that consuming 3 to 6 milligrams of beta-carotene—a carotenoid in dark green, orange, and red vegetables—each day can reduce the risk of breast cancer by about 19%.
 HOORAY!
 Better yet, it states that ''one medium sweet potato contains two to three times the recommended dietary intake of beta-carotene, which will help reduce the risk for cancer and boost the immune system.''
 It also notes that 1 cup of cooked butternut squash has a staggering 9.4 mg of beta-carotene.